 Do you take a multivitamin supplement daily?
 Does it contain powerful doses of immune-supportive ingredients like those described above?
 Only you know the nutritional value of your diet and supplement regimen, and whether you think there are any gaps that could affect your immune health.

 How much time are you spending in the sun?
 Vitamin D has been in the spotlight throughout the last year as its central role in immune health has finally gained recognition.
-More than 40% of Americans are vitamin D deficient, but that number is closer to 80% among Black and Latinx populations (one of many reasons being the parallel between the length of time in the sun required to make vitamin D and increased levels of melanin) [7,8].
+More than 40% of Americans are vitamin D insufficient, but that number is closer to 80% among Black and Latinx populations (one of many reasons being the parallel between the length of time in the sun required to make vitamin D and increased levels of melanin) [7,8].

 Is Acute Immune Boost a good choice for me?

 If you are looking for a pure, high-quality formula containing research-backed, immune-supportive nutrition, Acute Immune Boost may be an appropriate choice.
-Depending on your nutritional status and selected dose, this formula can be taken over the long term to promote your natural immunities, or for a short period to bolster your immune system when viral exposure is more likely.
+Depending on your nutritional status and selected dose, this formula can be taken over the long term to promote your natural immunities, or for a short period to bolster your immune system when pathogenic exposure is more likely.
 Talk to your doctor about which options are the best fit for your body.

 References